sequentech/step/packages/keycloak-extensions/message-otp-authenticator/README.md

   user attributes configured.
 - [x] Integrate with "Reset OTP" Required Action, in which case it can be configured for a specific user that the OTP authenticators are disabled.
-- [ ] A REST endpoint that generates and returns a magic link for resetting the user.
-This allows the integration with third-party systems (like windmill).
+- [ ] A REST endpoint that generates and returns a smart link for resetting the user.
-- [ ] A REST endpoint that sends an OTP to the user.
 This allows the integration with third-party systems (like windmill).
 - [x] Email SMTP provider configurable using environment variables (SMTP API).
 - [x] SMS sender provider configurable using environment variables (AWS SNS API only for now).